De'Vante Bausby

-De'Vante Bausby (born January 15, 1993) is an American football cornerback for the Arlington Renegades of the XFL.
-He played college football for the Pittsburg State Gorillas and has been a member of several teams in the National Football League, Alliance of American Football, and United States Football League.
+De'Vante Bausby (born January 15, 1993) is an American football cornerback.
+He played college football for the Pittsburg State Gorillas and has been a member of several teams in the National Football League (NFL), Alliance of American Football (AAF), United States Football League (USFL), and XFL.

+Early life

+Bausby was born in Kansas City, Missouri, to Hosea Bausby and Tasha Word.
+He played football at Hogan Preparatory Academy where he earned All-State honors in both defensive back and wide receiver positions between 2008 and 2010.
+Bausby's career totals included 88 caught passes and 15 touchdowns.
+He recorded a defensive career total of 178 tackles and 22 interceptions.
+He credits his father and uncle for nurturing his lifelong love for football.

+College career

+As a cornerback, Bausby played in all 14 games for Pittsburg State University, starting his freshman season in 2011.
+On November 12, Bausby scored his first and only touchdown while returning a blocked punt against Missouri Southern.
+During his freshman season, Bausby recorded 20 tackles and one interception.
+On December 10, Bausby recorded five tackles and an interception during the NCAA Division II semifinals against Delta State.
+He played all 10 games during his sophomore season in 2012, recording 21 tackles.
+Of his 21-season tackles, Bausby made eight tackles, a sack and an interception during the September 8 game against Central Oklahoma.
+By his junior season, Bausby started 11 of the total 12 games of the 2013 season, recording 39 tackles and earning third-team All-Mid-America Intercollegiate Athletics Association (MIAA) honors.
+By 2015, Bausby earned a Bachelor of Business Administration (BBA).

 Professional career

-Kansas City Chiefs
+Kansas City Chiefs (first stint)

 Bausby signed with the Kansas City Chiefs as an undrafted free agent.
 He broke his collarbone during mini-camp in June 2015 and was released by the Chiefs with an injury designation.

 Chicago Bears

-On December 22, 2015 after completing the rehab from his collarbone injury, Bausby was signed to the Bears' practice squad and signed a reserve/futures contract with the team on January 4.
+On December 22, 2015, after completing the rehab from his collarbone injury, Bausby was signed to the Bears' practice squad and signed a reserve/futures contract with the team on January 4.
 He was released on September 3, 2016, and was signed to the practice squad the next day.
 He was promoted to the active roster on October 10, 2016.
-He was released on November 19, 2016 but was re-signed three days later.
-He was released again on December 13, 2016 and re-signed to the practice squad.
+He was released on November 19, 2016, but was re-signed three days later.
+He was released again on December 13, 2016, and re-signed to the practice squad.
 He signed a reserve/future contract with the Bears on January 3, 2017.

 On May 1, 2017, Bausby was waived by the Bears.

 Kansas City Chiefs (second stint)

-On May 3, 2017, Bausby signed with the Kansas City Chiefs.
+On May 3, 2017, Bausby signed with the Chiefs.
 Bausby was waived on September 2, 2017.